JOB TITLE: People Director

 Strategic Leadership

-• Leverage data and information to support evidence-based strategy development, monitoring and evaluation.
+- Leverage data and information to support evidence-based strategy development, monitoring and evaluation.

-• Oversee remuneration and reward practices and philosophy to ensure salary benchmarking conducted on a regular basis.
+- Oversee remuneration and reward practices and philosophy to ensure salary benchmarking conducted on a regular basis.

 Operational Oversight

-• Support the Diocesan vision and mission through effective and efficient design and delivery of processes of recruitment, learning and development, performance management, reward and recognition and succession planning.
+- Ensure the HR team support the people aspects of the Diocesan vision and mission through effective and efficient design and delivery of processes of recruitment, learning and development, performance management, reward and recognition and succession planning.

-• Ensure health & wellbeing is prioritised for employees and clergy office holders.
+- Ensure health & wellbeing is prioritised for employees and clergy office holders.

-• Manage the diocesan engagement with the national data systems as they impact clergy contacts, payroll, pensions etc.
+- Manage the diocesan engagement with the national data systems as they impact clergy contacts, payroll, pensions etc.

-• Optimise the HR function, modernise and refine key policies and processes and activities aligned toward achieving the strategic objectives of the Diocese, including any implementation activities.
+- Optimise the HR function, modernise and refine key policies and processes and activities aligned toward achieving the strategic objectives of the Diocese, including any implementation activities.

-• Lead the HR function to counsel, coach and guide managers and staff in addressing concerns and complaints to ensure fair and equitable treatment and promote an inclusive and diverse workplace environment.
+- Lead the HR function to counsel, coach and guide managers and staff in addressing concerns and complaints to ensure fair and equitable treatment and promote an inclusive and diverse workplace environment.

 Learning and Development

-• Create and implement a learning and development strategy to support the work and mission of the Diocese.
+- Working with others create and implement a learning and development strategy to support the work and mission of the Diocese.

-• Equip managers and clergy with the skills and tools needed for effective performance reviews and development conversations.
+- Equip managers and clergy with the skills and tools needed for effective performance reviews and development conversations.

-• In conjunction with line managers, identify the training needs of staff to improve the overall performance of the DBF.
+- In conjunction with line managers, identify the training needs of staff to improve the overall performance of the DBF.

 Clergy Office Holders

-• Advise Archdeacons and Bishops on and provide support for appointments, review, and occupational health issues i.e. general advice and on specific cases.
+- Advise Archdeacons and Bishops on and provide support for appointments, review, and occupational health issues i.e. general advice and on specific cases.

-• Support and advise on deployment, planning and work with the Discipleship, Vocations and Ministry Committee in monitoring the pipeline of vocations and its implications.
+- Support and advise on deployment, planning and work with the Discipleship, Vocations and Ministry Committee in monitoring the pipeline of vocations and its implications.

-• Advise on employment law as it applies to clergy as well as interpreting measures relating to Common Tenure and how the two interact, including in relation to chaplaincy and where posts are centrally employed and locally deployed.
+- Advise on employment law as it applies to clergy as well as interpreting measures relating to Common Tenure and how the two interact, including in relation to chaplaincy and where posts are centrally employed and locally deployed.

-• With the Bishop’s, support and encourage open, positive and effective development reviews for all Clergy to ensure mutual flourishing and wellbeing throughout the Diocese.
+- With the Bishop’s, support and encourage open, positive and effective development reviews for all Clergy to ensure mutual flourishing and wellbeing throughout the Diocese.

-• Provide the HR advice and presence required under certain formal procedures such as disciplinary, grievance and capability, sickness and absence.
+- Provide the HR advice and presence required under certain formal procedures such as disciplinary, grievance and capability, sickness and absence.

-• Advise the Bishop’s Offices on Statements of Particulars and related documentation for those under Common Tenure and ensure the clergy handbook is up to date.
+- Advise the Bishop’s Offices on Statements of Particulars and related documentation for those under Common Tenure and ensure the clergy handbook is up to date.

-• Draw upon support from the Registry in advising the Bishops and Archdeacons in all aspects of clergy support.
+- Draw upon support from the Registry in advising the Bishops and Archdeacons in all aspects of clergy support.

-Support for local churches
+Support for Local Churches

-• Working with the Bishops, Archdeacons and other clergy to promote and encourage good HR practice within parishes and to develop model resources and policies for use by parishes.
+- Working with the Bishops, Archdeacons and other clergy to promote and encourage good HR practice within parishes and to develop model resources and policies for use by parishes.

-This document indicates the general level of responsibility and overall aims/outcomes of the position.
+This page indicates the general level of responsibility and overall aims/outcomes of the position.
 The above is not an exhaustive list of activities and responsibilities.
 You will be expected to perform relevant activities, as necessitated by your role, to meet the aims and the overall objectives of the organisation.

 ADDITIONAL INFORMATION